tamu-edu/scrollstats/docs/CreateVectorDatasets.md

 ![bend_geometry.png](../img/bend_geometry.png)

-## Create Channel Centerline and Ridgelines
+## Create Channel Centerline and Ridge Lines

-After the ridge area rasters are created, manually create the ridge lines and channel centerlines.
+After the ridge area rasters are created using the bend boundary above, manually create the ridge lines and channel centerline.

-Example centerline and ridgelines can be found in the [example_data](https://github.com/tamu-edu/scrollstats/tree/main/example_data) directory included with ScrollStats.
-The centerline and ridgelines are mapped below.
+Example centerline and ridge lines can be found in the [example_data](https://github.com/tamu-edu/scrollstats/tree/main/example_data) directory included with ScrollStats.
+The centerline and ridge lines are mapped below.

 ```python